wilsonge/fof/docs/manual/en-US/chapters/componentbase/componentbase.md

 ------------------------------------------

 The principle advantage of using the Joomla RAD layer is that very few files are needed.
 In this case for a simple backend we are going to have a install.sql file, the components xml file, a dispatcher.php which sets the default view, a reviews.php file which runs the dispatcher mentioned previously, and one xml file per view.

+We can of course then add in a config.xml, access.xml files and override aspects of the model, view and controller where desired